Botánica

 Botánicas such as this one in Wheaton, Maryland, cater to the Latino community and sell goods and services to address spiritual or physical needs.

 A botánica (often written botanica and less commonly known as a hierbería or botica) is a religious goods store.
 The name botánica is Spanish and translates as "botany" or "plant store," referring to these establishments' function as dispensaries of medicinal herbs.
 Botánicas are common in many Hispanic American countries and Latino communities around the world.
-Such establishments sell folk medicine, herbs, candles, and statues for Saints and popular gods.
-They also carry oils, incense, perfumes, and books.
+Such establishments sell folk medicine, herbs, candles, and statues of Saints.
+They also carry incense, perfumes, and books.
 Such stores have become increasingly popular in the United States as the Latino communities they serve have grown in that country.
-A botánica is a site of healing and support, such that one owner says they are a "place of mysteries" due to the metaphysical appreciation of mystery as a synonym for spirit and divinity.
+A botánica is often a site of spiritual healing and support, such that one owner says they are a "place of mysteries".

-Most botánicas sell products and services associated with spiritual practices such as Candomblé, Curanderismo, Espiritismo, Macumba, Palo Monte, Santa Muerte, María Lionza and Santería.
+Botánicas sell products and services associated with spiritual practices such as Candomblé, Curanderismo, Espiritismo, Macumba, Palo Monte, Santa Muerte, María Lionza and Santería.
 Whether these items are viewed as cultural imports or adaptive responses on the part of immigrants to a new social environment, the majority of these products and services are used by those who seek guidance in their spiritual and social lives.
-Botánicas provide their patrons with access to power: power from the natural world, the social world, and the world of the spirits.
-Devotees, in turn, use this power to meet the challenges of ordinary life: problems of health, wealth, and love.
-People come to the botánica with a host of struggles and problems, and the botánica offers hope from these troubles.
+According to ethnographic research, customers consult botánicas for guidance on health, relationships, finances, and personal struggles, drawing on practices that combine herbal remedies with religious or spiritual elements.
+People come to the botánica with a host of struggles and problems, and the customers seek assistance with these issues at botánicas.

 There is extensive research and literature on botánicas as dispensers of healthcare in the Latino communities of the United States.
 Without access to professional health services, many Latinos have found effective care in the herbal treatments and psychological support that botánicas offer.